barkhaj/cv/readme.md

 ## Other Training / Accreditations
 - Azure AI Fundamentals May, 2021
+- Testing with Agile by University of Virginia on Coursera.
+Certificate earned on March 20, 2017
+- Running Product Design Sprints by University of Virginia on Coursera.
+Certificate earned on August 31, 2016
+- Getting Started: Agile Meets Design Thinking by University of Virginia on Coursera.
+Certificate earned on July 20, 2016
 - ITIL® Foundation Certificate in IT Service Management September, 2015
 - Exploratory Data Analysis by Johns Hopkins University on Coursera.
 Certificate earned on August 30, 2015
 - Getting and Cleaning Data by Johns Hopkins University on Coursera.
 Certificate earned on August 2, 2015